Written by special contributor

 Other ways to customize your degree

-If you want to go deeper into your existing field, some programs offer options and specializations.
+If you want to go deeper into your program, you can often choose options and specializations.
 These are sets of courses inside your major that let you dig deeper.

-The final and most intensive way to specialize is to do a double major or joint honours.
-Available in a number of programs, these allow you to really focus on 2 major subjects of interest (nearly all of your courses would be in your 2 majors).
+The most intensive way to specialize is to do a double major or joint honours.
+Available in a number of programs, these allow you to really focus on two major subjects of interest.
+Nearly all of your courses would be in your two majors.

 What's the first step?